MaFalana/HWC-POTREE-API/README.md

 ### SAS URL Expiration

-SAS URLs expire after 72 hours.
+SAS URLs expire after 30 days.
 Always check if a URL is expired before using it:

 ```javascript
 function isSASURLExpired(url) {